brianreumere/gandi-automatic-dns/README.md

 If you are on Gandi's newer v5/LiveDNS platform, you do not need to perform these steps.

 [For Gandi's legacy platform, request an API key here](https://www.gandi.net/admin/apixml/).
-For the new LiveDNS platform, [API keys are deprecated as of August 2023](https://api.gandi.net/docs/changelog/) in favor of personal access tokens (PATs).
+For the new LiveDNS platform, [API keys are deprecated](https://api.gandi.net/docs/changelog/) in favor of personal access tokens (PATs).
 Generate a PAT by selecting your organization from the [Organizations panel](https://admin.gandi.net/organizations/) and clicking button to create a token in the Personal Access Token (PAT) section.
 You should restrict the token to the domain name that you plan on updating with `gad`, and only select the `See and renew domain names` and `Manage domain name technical configurations` permissions in the Domains section.

 Requirements
 ============